 On this grim note, the opening titles run.
-They feature the theme song, The Last of Us, as written and performed by Gustavo Santaolalla, the same as it was in the
+They feature the theme song, The Last of Us, as written and performed by Gustavo Santaolalla, the same as it was in the video game.

 Post title credits, the episode then jumps ahead to a suburb of Texas in 2003, where single father Joel Miller (Pedro Pascal), a building contractor, and his teenage daughter Sarah (Nico Parker), are starting their day.
 It’s Joel’s birthday, and Sarah attempts to make him a nice breakfast before he rushes off to work.
 It doesn’t go great.